TaylorDarneille/SEIRFX818/05-node-express/express-sequelize/03setup.md

 }
 ```

 The only thing we are actually changing for database setup, is the **database name**.

-If you have a username and password for your Postgres server, you'd include those as well.
+**NOTE: If you have a username and password for your Postgres server, you must include those as well.**

 When we deploy to Heroku, they will provide us a long url that contains password and login that will be secure when deployed.
 More on this later.

 Once this is complete, let's move to the models folder.

-## Create a database inside of Postgres
+### Create a database inside of Postgres
 ```text
 sequelize db:create userapp_development
 ```

-## Creating a model and a matching migration
+### Create a model and a matching migration

 In order to create a model, we start with `sequelize model:create` and then specify the name of the model using the `--name` flag.
 Make sure your models are **always** singular \(table name in plural, model name in singular\).
 After passing in the `--name` flag followed by the name of your model, you can then add an `--attributes` flag and pass in data about your model.
 Generating the model also generates a corresponding migration.
 You only need to do this once for your model.